kristianeschenburg/niio/README.md

 # io
-input / output scripts for writing new gifti files
+input / output scripts for reading and writing various neuroimaging files for easy access to data arrays